Abdulla Oripov (poet): Literary works

 Oripov also penned a book on poetry, Ehtiyoj farzandi (The Son of Necessity), in 1988.

 Literary translations

 Oripov translated the works of many famous foreign poets, such as Alexander Pushkin, Dante Alighieri, Harivansh Rai Bachchan, Jenő Heltai, Kersti Merilaas, Khalil Rza Uluturk, Lesya Ukrainka, Nikola Vaptsarov, Nikolay Nekrasov, Nizami Ganjavi, Qaysin Quli, Sergey Baruzdin, Taras Shevchenko, and Yeghishe Charents, into the Uzbek language.
 In particular, he translated Dante's Divine Comedy into Uzbek.
 Oripov's own works in Uzbek have been translated into Russian and many other languages.

 Awards

 Oripov received many awards during his lifetime.
-In 1983, he was awarded the State Hamza Prize.
+In 1981, he was awarded the State Hamza Prize.
+In 1984, he was awarded the Order of the Badge of Honor.
 In 1989, he became a National Poet of the Uzbek SSR.
 In 1992, he received the prestigious Alisher Navoiy State Prize.
 In 1998, he was awarded the title Hero of Uzbekistan, the highest honorary title that can be bestowed on a citizen by Uzbekistan.

+In 2023, the feature film "Abdulla Oripov" was released.